 Shows can be purchased the day after airing from iTunes or Amazon for just $1.99 per episode for standard definition.
 It’s $2.99 to buy the episode in HD.
 They even offer to purchase the entire season of a TV show for approximately $30.

 For those interested in watching season 8 of “The Walking Dead”, a season pass or individual episodes can be purchased through my affiliate link below.
 Once purchased, it can be enjoyed on a tablet or television by simply logging into the Amazon App with the same account used to purchase the show.
-For more information on streaming TV shows to a television check out my guide on cable TV alternatives.
+For more information on streaming cable TV shows, check out my guide on watching TV without cable.

 |Click Button to Purchase and Watch on Any Device|